aitrenches/test-repo/docs/16th-september-agenda.md

    Walkthrough of their documentation index proposal
    Discussion on alignment with Documentation Circle workflows (liaison docs, MkDocs, SSOT)
    **ACTION:** Gather Circle feedback → agree on next integration steps
    More initiatives in the Events Circle, the documentation resources became spread out and unstandardized.
-Goal is to improve documentation for the next 6 months; they have come up with some initiatives on this:
+Goal is to improve documentation for the next 6 months, they have come up with some initiatives on this:

    - Process Trackers
    - Strategy Docs
-   - etc. Docs are hard to find and track, losing processes; they have come up with a management process, just started last week:
+   - etc. Docs are hard to find and track, losing processes, they have come up with a management process, just started last week:

    It helps keep everything in one place.
 Specialized Drive folder, and an Index to help find documents easily.

    Created a spreadsheet containing parameters to help search for docs.
-The spreadsheet will also contain labeled processes, etc. Share clear responsibilities, help search, help update, and anybody can find and use a document.
+The spreadsheet will also contain labeled processes etc. Share clear responsibilities, help search, help update and anybody can find and use a document.
    Also created a “Standard Process Document Template” so all docs are standardized.
    Also created an Appendix for issues in existing documentation.

    **A Management Process Documentation**
    **Next Steps:** create drive folder, create master index spreadsheet and do pending docs, management, peer testing, create missing docs, assign process areas.

-   Documentation Circle will wait for an update on the Drive creation and how it can be of benefit to as many Circles as possible.
+   Documentation Circle will wait for update on the Drive creation and how it can be of benefit to as many Circles as possible.

 3. **Budget Projection for Next 6 Months (15 mins)**
    Sophia to share budget projection file